Abandoned & Little-Known Airfields:

 The field was characterized as “Class 2”, privately owned, but operated by the CAA.

-It was said to have three “sod” runways (which were almost certainly not sod),
+It was said to have 3 “sod” runways (which were almost certainly not sod),

 with the longest being the 4,130' north/south strip.

-as that is how it was labeled on the September 1948 Albuquerque Sectional Chart (courtesy of Chris Kennedy).
+was on the September 1948 Albuquerque Sectional Chart (courtesy of Chris Kennedy).

 The most detailed depiction which has been located of the Acomita Intermediate Field